 - Demonstrate well-controlled blood sugar (an A1C of 6.9 or lower)

 Some life insurance companies are much more lenient with applicants who can control their diabetes through diet and exercise and/or with an oral medication such as:

 - Metformin (Glucophage)

-If you do not require insulin to control your blood sugar, there are potential workarounds for getting a competitively priced policy approved with “underwriting credits.”
-Type 2 diabetics with an A1C of 7.0 or lower will usually have an easier time finding the most affordable life insurance and may even qualify for Standard or Standard Plus rates depending on the age of diagnosis.
+Type 2 diabetics with an A1C of 7.0 or lower will usually have an easier time finding the most affordable life insurance might even qualify for Standard or Standard Plus rates depending on the age of diagnosis.

 A1C scores usually range from 5.5 to 9.0.
-If your A1C is below 7.0, your diabetes is considered well controlled, and there are a handful of life insurance companies that will offer you their most aggressive rates for diabetics (their third most aggressive rate overall)—Standard Plus.
+If your A1C is below 7.0, your diabetes is considered well controlled.
+A handful of life insurance companies will offer you their most aggressive rates for people with diabetes (their third-most-aggressive rate overall)—Standard Plus.

 If your A1C falls in the 7.0 to 7.9 range, don’t worry, you are still eligible for life insurance.
-However, your rates will be affected, as Standard will be the most favorable rate class available to you.
+However, your rates will be affected, as Standard will be your most favorable rate class.

-An A1C over 8.0 typically indicates poor control of your blood sugar or that your body is not responding to medication.
-An A1C above 8.0 is considered a substandard risk and might cause your application to be denied or approved at Substandard Table Risk Category.
+An A1C over 8.0 typically indicates poor blood sugar control or that your body is not responding to medication.
+An A1C above 8.0 is considered a substandard risk and might cause your application to be denied or approved at the Substandard Table Risk Category.

-If your A1C is above 9.0, unfortunately, fully underwritten term life insurance is not available to you.
+If your A1C is above 9.0, unfortunately, fully underwritten term life insurance is unavailable.
 Life insurance companies will postpone or decline your application until your A1C falls below the 9.0 mark.